 - A dividend is an “income” that often is taxable.

-- Managements often mouth that paying a dividend is doing something for shareholders, but it’s precisely the opposite.
-Dividends do nothing for shareholders unless it’s reinvested (unless you use it for consumption).
-When the burden of reinvesting is transferred to the shareholders, it means you have to get off your ass!
+- Dividends do nothing for shareholders unless it’s reinvested (unless you use it for consumption).
+The burden of reinvesting is transferred to the shareholders.
 Shareholders can sell shares to get “income”.

 The dividend is paid twice a year: for 2019 14 SEK is proposed, where 10 SEK is paid in May 2020 and the rest in November 2020.

 According to the annual reports, the historical dividend payments look like this:

 Clearly, in tough times the board is careful and reduces the dividend, if needed, to support their businesses, which of course makes a lot of sense and is in the long-term interest of the shareholders.

 Very few buybacks have been done over the years.
 The latest was done in 2009 to hedge their program for share-based remuneration.
 No other buybacks have been carried out since the board considers it more attractive from a long-term return perspective to invest capital in new and existing holdings (and prefer dividends to buybacks).